GirlWhoCodes14/BelizeSupremeCourt-3DModel/README.md

 ## Overview

 This project is a 3D model of the Supreme Court of Belize using Sketchup.

-It was made by Alexis Ayuso.
+### Created by
+Alexis Ayuso

 ### About the Supreme Court of Belize